 4. Brachycephalic (Short-Faced) Dogs

-Do you have a pup that may be prone to dental issues?
-If so, what are you doing to proactively insure your dog’s oral health care?
+Do you have a pup who’s prone to dental issues?
+How are you proactively taking care of your dog’s oral health?
 Let us know in the comments below!